 - 4 medium baby bok choy

-- 2 tablespoons black sesame seeds
+- 2 tbsp black sesame seeds

-- Juice from 2 oranges, about ½ cup
+- 2 oranges juiced, or about ½ cup of orange juice

-- 2 teaspoons spicy chili sauce
+- 2 tsp spicy chili sauce

-- 1 tablespoon ginger, grated
+- 1 tbsp ginger grated

-- 2 garlic cloves, minced
+- 2 cloves garlic minced

-- 2 tablespoons tahini
+- 2 tbsp tahini

-In a large pan or wok, cook the onion over medium heat until translucent, about 5 minutes.
+- In a large pan or wok, cook the onion over medium heat until translucent, about 5 minutes.

-While the mushrooms and peppers are cooking, whisk the sauce ingredients together in small bowl.
+- While the mushrooms and peppers are cooking, whisk the sauce ingredients together in small bowl.

-Add the sauce to the pan, and mix everything together to coat.
+- Add the sauce to the pan, and mix everything together to coat.
 Let cook for a minute or two to heat throughout, then add the noodles and toss to coat.
 The noodles should soak up some of the sauce.